As I approach 40 and see my dad approach 70, I think about this more and more. My mind is still in my twenties, and my

 This is Ron in Thailand, training at a Thailand Kickboxing gym while most people his age are on the beach.
 Very cool!

 As we get older, our bodies show unmistakable signs of aging.
 Our skin becomes saggy and wrinkled.
 Some or all hair loss is normal, along with trembling extremities, loss of coordination, and the stooped posture typical of an older individual.

-As early as in our thirties, we lose muscle mass, strength, and function.
+As early as our thirties, we lose muscle mass, strength, and function.

 Lean skeletal muscle mass may be lost at a rate of up to 5% per year, particularly the muscle cells responsible for strength and power.
 Our immune systems become weaker, and our metabolisms slow down while our longevity increases.

 The speed at which we age is directly proportionate to the amount of activity in our lifestyle, frailty, and eventual disability, as well as the physical and dietary decisions we make each day.

 Dysfunction is a sign of the times as our society engages less in physical activity, eats more processed and sugar-laced foods, and leads a sedentary life with time-saving devices.

 Cardiovascular training does not qualify here, and indeed, studies have shown that it can release free radicals into our bodies and cause premature aging symptoms.

 Strength training is safe for older adults and will maintain lean muscle mass and increase bone density.
-Workouts should first focus on a complete range of motion around joints, body-weight movements, and strength training.
+Workouts should focus on a complete range of motion around joints, body-weight movements, and strength training.

 Age-related diseases like diabetes and dementia can be curtailed with strength training.
 Hormone production, such as testosterone and estrogen, will increase, and Human Growth Hormone and protein synthesis, which is a process in which cells build or manufacture proteins.
-By following the correct protocol, muscles will hypertrophy (enlarge) to fill out your once-flaccid skin and become much more substantial.
+Following the correct protocol, muscles will hypertrophy (enlarge) to fill out your once-flaccid skin and become much more substantial.

 An educated, experienced health professional should be able to ascertain and correct those problems and instruct safe free-weight training techniques.